pointfreeco/syncups/SyncUps-TreeBased/Readme.md

-# Standups: Tree-based navigation
+# SyncUps: Tree-based navigation

-This directory holds the Standups application built using “tree-based” navigation, that is where feature describes an enum of all possible destinations one can navigate to from that feature.
+This directory holds the SyncUps application built using “tree-based” navigation, that is where feature describes an enum of all possible destinations one can navigate to from that feature.

 For example, to start the application in a state where the user is drilled down to the detail screen